 Although economic activity has slowed down on the island, one major project that Tinian is betting its future on is continuing to move forward, albeit slowly.

 The Tinian Diamond Casino is a more than $16 million project that was originally slated for completion by the end of May.
 Now the project has been pushed back 30 to 60 days, largely due to a slowdown in the delivery of supplies.
 Phase 2 of the project — which will be a Wyndham Hotel and Resort — is still in the design stages and the projected cost and completion date are still to be determined.

-“We’re doing social distancing, using [personal protective equipment] and we have a daily checkup,” Kathleen Davis, a project manager with RIM Architects which is overseeing the casino project, said.
+“We’re doing social distancing, using [personal protective equipment] and we have a daily checkup,” Kathleen Davis, a project manager with Pacific Rim which is overseeing the casino project, said.
 As to the construction employees, she said, “We added $2 per hour to their pay, because even though there’s a pandemic they are still working.
 They’re also away from their families at this time, so to show appreciation for their sacrifices we decided to add additional pay, as well as overtime pay.”

 Another major project on the island is the divert airfield, for which the Commonwealth Ports Authority, Northern Mariana Islands government and U.S. Department of Defense signed a 40-year lease agreement worth $21.9 million for the project in May of last year.

 “From what I’m hearing, that project is still moving forward,” Aldan said.
 “The clock didn’t stop for that project because of the coronavirus.”

 Construction for the project, which was already over budget and about one year behind schedule, was scheduled to begin next year (See “Tinian divert airfield project behind schedule” in the Feb.
 17 issue of The Journal).
 The airfield is projected to cost about $350 million.